ilebras/academic-kickstart/content/authors/admin/_index.md

 - High-latitude ocean dynamics and the linkages between the Arctic and Atlantic oceans.

-More details about current research projects can be found below
+More details about current research projects can be found below and our publications can be found on [google scholar.](https://scholar.google.com/citations?user=nV4nPOcAAAAJ&hl=en)

 [Learn more about joining the Le Bras lab](/join)